Colwyn Bay F.C.: History

 However, at the end of the 1991–92 season, a dispute with the Football Association of Wales led to Colwyn Bay being ordered to join the newly-formed League of Wales or cease playing in Wales.
 As a result, the club started the new season playing at the Drill Field in Northwich, before moving to Ellesmere Port Stadium in Ellesmere Port.
 A court injunction allowed the club to return to playing home matches in Colwyn Bay in 1994 before the case was won in the High Court of Justice in April 1995.

 In 1995–96 they reached the first round of the FA Cup again; after beating Spennymoor United 1–0 in the first round, they lost 2–0 at Blackpool in the second round.
 They qualified for the first round again the following season, eventually losing 2–0 to fellow north Wales club Wrexham in a replay.
 Another first round appearance in 1997–98 resulted in a 2–0 defeat at Notts County.

 The club remained in the Northern Premier League's Premier Division until the end of the 2002–03 season, when they were relegated to Division One.
 In 2006–07 a fifth-place finish saw the club qualify for the promotion play-offs, in which they lost 3–2 to Cammell Laird in the semi-finals.
 League restructuring led to the club being placed in Division One South for the 2007–08 season, before being switched to the North division the following season.
 Their first season in Division One North resulted in a fourth-place finish and another play-off campaign, in which they lost their semi-final match 4–2 on penalties to Newcastle Blue Star after a 2–2 draw.
 However, after finishing fourth again in 2009–10, the club were promoted back to the Premier Division via the play-offs, beating Curzon Ashton 2–1 in the semi-finals and then winning 1–0 against Lancaster City in the final.

 The 2010–11 season saw Colwyn Bay finish as Premier Division runners-up.
 In the subsequent play-offs they beat North Ferriby United 2–1 in the semi-finals and then defeated FC United 1–0 in the final to earn promotion to the Conference North.
 After four seasons in the Conference North, the club were relegated back to the Northern Premier League's Premier Division at the end of the 2014–15 season.
 They were relegated again in 2015–16, returning to Division One North.
 In March 2019 the club opted to rejoin the Welsh football system for the 2019–20 season, and joined the newly formed second-tier Cymru North.
+The 2022–23 season saw the club win the League Cup North and the Cymru North title, losing only once during the season after winning 25 consecutive games, earning promotion to the Cymru Premier.
+However, they finished second-from-bottom of the Cymru Premier the following season and were relegated back to the Cymru North.